hina-ghani/hina-ghani/README.md

 ### About Me:

-I am passionate about leveraging data to drive strategic decisions and optimise processes.
+A 21 year old Data Analyst passionate about leveraging data to drive strategic decisions and to optimise processes.
 I have equipped myself with a robust foundation in programming, statistical analysis, and data management.
 I am particularly drawn to the field of data analysis, where I can combine my technical skills with my analytical mindset to uncover insights and contribute to impactful solutions.

 I have gained proficiency in programming languages such as C++, Python and SQL, and have utilised tools like MS Excel, MySQL Workbench and MS Power BI to visualise and interpret data.
 I am currently delving into the realms of Machine Learning algorithms and Data Mining techniques.